meld-cp/obsidian-build/docs/api.md

 - `markers = await $.markers.fetch()`
 	- Returns the markers found in the target file
 - `changes = await $.markers.apply( clearUnknownMarkerValues? )`
-	- Applys set marker values to the target file
+	- Applies set marker values to the target file
 	- `clearUnknownMarkerValues` is optional, set it to `false` if you want to prevent unset markers being blanked out.

 ### Examples